-George Singleton George Singleton is a Southern author who has written several collections of short stories and three novels.
+George Singleton is a Southern author who has written several collections of short stories and three novels.
 He graduated from Furman University in 1980 with a degree in Philosophy and holds an MFA degree from the University of North Carolina at Greensboro.
 He teaches fiction writing and editing at the South Carolina Governor's School for the Arts & Humanities in Greenville, SC.
 In 2009 Singleton was a Guggenheim Fellow, and in 2011 he was awarded the Hillsdale Award for Fiction by The Fellowship of Southern Writers.

-Donna Glee Williams Donna Glee Williams’ first novel, The Braided Path, will be published in March 2014.
+Donna Glee Williams’ first novel, The Braided Path, will be published in March 2014.
 The novel grew out of a 2007 short story that received Honorable Mention in Gardner Dozois’ anthology The Year’s Best Science Fiction.
 Her shorter works have appeared in a wide array of publications, including The New Orleans Review, The New Delta Review, The New Laurel Review, and The Bellingham Review.